15 Hardboiled/American Crime Essentials

 The Lantern Network Ted Allbeury (1978) Allbeury was prolific spy novelist without quite the talent of LeCarré or Deighton.
 The Lantern Network is excellent, an unclichéd look at the Resistance and its echoes.

 The Eye of the Needle (AKA Storm Island) Ken Follett (1978) Old-fashioned romance meets WW II espionage.
-Follett is unquestionably trash but his best books are at least fun.
+Follett is unquestionably low-brow but his best books are at least fun.

 The Amateur Robert Littell (1981) England has a much stronger tradition of spy fiction than America.
 Throughout his many books, Littell bravely makes a stab at a kind of complex, moralizing style usually found only overseas.
 At the end of the day, though, what carries Littell is unrepentant American action.

-Prizzi’s Honor Richard Condon (1982) Blueprint for the movie.
-As I recall—haven’t looked at them in years—all four “Prizzi” books are amusing.
-A rare example of a gangster series that is also a literary critique of society.
+Prizzi’s Honor Richard Condon (1982) Blueprint for the classic movie.
+As I recall — I haven’t looked at them in years — all four “Prizzi” books are amusing.

 Cold in July Joe Lansdale (1989) Serious and seriously unsettling, like a drunk uncle telling you the facts of life.